 Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

 The City of Enid supports the national movement to end chronic homelessness.
 Organizations in Enid are working toward addressing homelessness by partnering with the North Central Oklahoma Continuum of Care and have adopted a plan to end homelessness.
-The City of Enid faces the barrier of limited funding but is committed to provide non-financial support to organizations, such as YWCA, Salvation Army, Community Development Support Association (CDSA), Forgotten Ministries, Hope Outreach, and Youth and Family Services, that work with the North Central Oklahoma Continuum of Care to further the action to end chronic homelessness.
+The City of Enid faces the barrier of limited funding but is committed to provide non-financial support to organizations, such as YWCA, Salvation Army, Community Development Support Association (CDSA), Hope Outreach, and Youth and Family Services, that work with the North Central Oklahoma Continuum of Care to further the action to end chronic homelessness.
 The City of Enid will take the following steps to assist: (1) increase staff awareness and knowledge of the plan, (2) make the plan available to the public, (3) review the plan annually and include key stakeholders in notification of the CDBG process, and (4) offer technical training to interested agencies.

 The City recognizes that the prevention of homelessness is a more efficient and less costly mechanism of support than back-end services.
 As a result, the City acted to foster and maintain affordable housing by establishing programs and by providing funding assistance to Community Housing Development Organizations for homeless prevention efforts in the form of barrier removal and emergency housing repairs for low-income households.